0xjrr/plush-compliler/README.md

 ## Usage

-To compile a PLush program, use the following command:
+To compile a PLush program, use the following command (replace `hello_world.pl` with the `path` to your PLush program):

 ```bash
 ./plush hello_world.pl